kubukoz/blog/mdoc/asking-better-questions.md

 The most extreme example of a useless roundtrip is sending a message that **just says "Hello"**.
 [Don't do it](https://www.nohello.com) - the person reading that message will be forced to wait for the "actual" message you send, before they can even begin to try and help you.

 Another example: "Does anybody here know X?" - that's not the question you _really_ want to ask, is it?
 Add the actual question in a thread or start with it in the first place.

+# Summary

+I hope these suggestions give you a baseline for the questions you'll ask in your career.
+There's obviously more to it, and I'm not the first person to write about this problem either - you'll find a lot of overlap with documents like ["How To Ask Questions The Smart Way"](http://www.catb.org/esr/faqs/smart-questions.html) - which is a good one, although I consider its tone a bit alienating to recommend it as a first point of contact.

+Feel free to share this post with your peers if you wish they gave you better questions, just...
+[DBAA](https://youtu.be/0wsKxLyYU7E?t=145) 🙂

+Thanks for reading, and let me know what you think about the post!

 ---